nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 - [ ] When and why would I choose to develop in Java vs C# or Python e.g. for a project.
 - [ ] Wiring Repositories in [Spring Data JPA](https://www.baeldung.com/the-persistence-layer-with-spring-data-jpa).
 - [ ] [MSFT Ignite October 2022](./ms-ignite-2022-notes.html) provides an overview of MSFT new and upcoming technical solutions, especially Azure services, MSFT 365, and integration with and around those platforms.

+### Notes And Takeaways from Research and Experience

 - [X] Cross Origin Resource Sharing [CORS](./cors-review.html)
 - [X] Animating web elements using [CSS](./css-animations.html)
 - [X] React [NavBar with Router](./navbar-in-react-with-routing.html) notes from [WebDevSimplified - How to create a navbar in react with routing](https://www.youtube.com/watch?v=SLfhMt5OUPI)